ciscoheat/SnakeDCI/Use cases.md

 ## Rules: Movement control
 <pre>
-1. Snake moves a step every 7:th frame, decreasing 0.25 for every fruit eaten
+1. Snake moves a step every 7:th frame, decreasing 0.25 for every fruit eaten until it reaches 2
 2. Using the arrow keys, the Player determines what direction the Snake faces
 3. If Player makes the Snake face 180 degrees from its current facing, facing doesn't change
 </pre>